telwoo/final-project/README.md

 ### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)

-The choice of model did not change from last week.
+The initial choice of the OLS multiple linear regression model did not change.

 ### Description of how they have trained the model thus far, and any additional training that will take place